 House-training: Pugs are not the easiest dogs in the world to house-train.
 They’re small, which makes them inherently more difficult to house-train than large dogs that have a greater capacity to “hold.”
 Their size may not be the biggest obstacle to house-training however, as Pugs tend to have a stubborn streak which makes them less than cooperative students.
 Skilled and experienced dog owners usually manage to house-train their Pugs within 3 months of bringing their dog home.
 The majority of Pug owners, however, often find house- training a task that takes a year or even longer.
 If the idea of a year’s worth of poops and pee on the carpet isn’t tolerable to you, don’t get a Pug.

 A Pug is Your Shadow: Pugs are clingy dogs because they’re people dogs that thrive on human companionship.
 This shouldn’t come as any surprise because they were bred to be companion dogs.
 If you get a Pug, expect it to be at your feet and under your feet all the time.
 Not once in a while or during meal time -- all the time.
 A Pug will follow you everywhere.
 Some people find this endearing; other people find it maddening, or at least occasionally annoying.
 Think long and hard about this one because you may not realize it bothers you until it happens.
-If this clingy nature is something that you think might bother you, don’t get a Pug.
+If this clingy nature is something that you think might bother you, or if you enjoy going to the bathroom alone, don’t get a Pug.

 Pugs Don’t Catch Frisbees: Pugs are low-activity dogs.
 This means that they sleep a lot, as much as fourteen hours a day.
 It also means that Pugs have short bursts of energy, so you won’t see a Pug run very long or very far before it slows down and retreats for a nap.
 A Pug isn’t going to jog alongside you on the sidewalk.
 It won’t even consider trying to catch a Frisbee.
 Most Pugs won’t even fetch a ball or a stick.
 If you’re an outdoor person seeking to share your active outdoor lifestyle with a dog, don’t get a Pug.